magmasystems/NodeAWSMessagingTS/README.md

 -env *xxx*

 where *xxx* is the name of the environment (ie: dev, qa, prod).
-When an environment is specified, SBSMessagingService will look for a configuration file named **app.config.*env*.json**.
+When an environment is specified, MessagingService will look for a configuration file named **app.config.*env*.json**.
 If it doesn't find a config file with that name, it will use the *app.config.json* file.

 ## Programming the API
 ----